githubdudu/AI-fortune-teller/backend/Api/README.md

-# Backend API
+# ArcanaVerse Backend API

-This is the backend API for the application, built with ASP.NET Core.
+This is the backend API for the ArcanaVerse application, built with ASP.NET Core.
+It provides endpoints for managing fortune telling, tarot card readings, themes, and user profiles.

 ## Getting Started